mkht/PSOpenAI/Docs/Request-ChatCompletion.md

 ### -Format
 Specifies the format that the model must output.
 - `text` is default.
-- `json_object` enables JSON mode, which guarantees the message the model generates is valid JSON.
+- `json_object` enables JSON mode, which ensures the message the model generates is valid JSON.
-- `json_schema` enables Structured Outputs which guarantees the model will match your supplied JSON schema.
+- `json_schema` enables Structured Outputs which ensures the model will match your supplied JSON schema.
 - `raw_response` returns raw response content from API.

 ```yaml